A view of the WWII monument overlooking the Adriatic Sea at the spomenik complex in Ulcinj, Montenegro.

 Condition: Poor, neglected

-This monument at the spomenik complex at Ulcinj, Montenegro commemorates the fallen fighters and civilian victims from the city and surrounding region who perished in during the National Liberation War (WWII).
+This monument at the spomenik complex at Ulcinj, Montenegro commemorates the fallen fighters and civilian victims from the city and surrounding region who perished in during the People's Liberation Struggle (WWII).
 In addition, some sources relate that this spomenik is also a tribute to the efforts of airmen and pilots during the war.

 World War II

 Like much of the rest of the Yugoslav Adriatic coast, turmoil and conflict struck the region in April of 1941 when Italian forces invaded during the Axis takeover of the Kingdom of Yugoslavia.
 When the city of Ulcinj was captured, it was integrated into the adjacent Kingdom of Albania, another puppet-state Italy had created after invading the Albanian region in 1939 (Photo 1).
 While the Italians initially anticipated a people of the region would be happy with occupation (as there was a close relationship between the Montenegrin monarch Nicholas I and Queen Elena of Italy), the people of Montenegro and those along the Italian-occupied Adriatic soon became angered by the Italian occupation.
 There was not just dissatisfaction due to the take over of food resources, but also because of the mass influx of refugees.
 Ulcinj residents were particularly angered by this take-over not only because of the oppressive climate they were forced to live under, but also because the Italians annexed all of Ulcinj's salt-producing facilities, industries which were crucial to their local economy.
 While it was originally the Italian's plans to create an Italian run 'Kingdom of Montenegro', these plans were squashed when, in the summer of 1941, those living across Montenegro and the Adriatic coast began to rise up against Italian occupation in a revolt organized by the communist-led Partisan resistance movement.